 In each of these categories, you can find eco-friendly choices, and they don’t have to break the bank either.
 As Laura Gaskill writes for Houzz “From recycled products to simply choosing a lighter color in traditional roofing material, there is a green option to fit just about every budget.”

 Matching Your Taste and Budget

 Your home is as unique as you are, and your choice of material should help make that individuality shine.
 All it takes is research and some creative inspiration to choose your winner and begin renovation.

 Natural materials are often considered the most visually appealing options for replacing your roof, and they are also extremely durable.
 Slate is a fantastic choice for a homeowner who wants to spare no expense in beautifying their home.

 Depending on your taste, a wood, clay, or slate roof may be too old-fashioned for your home.
 Synthetic and metal roofing materials come in many sleek and modern options to satisfy contemporary architecture buffs.

 Prioritizing and Compromising

 Replacing your roof can be a daunting task.
-Asses your budget honestly, be realistic about your priorities, and have fun with your options.
+Assess your budget honestly, be realistic about your priorities and have fun with your options.
 With so many choices you can be certain that the perfect fit for your renovation is within reach.